 - Inside left

 - outside left

 You can think about it logically: Inside corners are 90 degrees.
 Outside corners are 270.
 Inside corners turn IN on each other.
 Outside corners turn OUT away from each other.
 That information is about as useful as word salad to a visual person like me without visual aids.

-What IS helpful is making set of templates which give you a visual guide you can cary around and use to figure out every single crown molding corner you have to cut!
+A set of crown molding templates give you a visual guide which you can cary around and use to figure out every single corner you have to cut!
 You hold your templates up in the corner you’re working in, and figure out if you’re an doing inside or outside corner.
 Easy peasy!